-modaling an observering difficult experiences, and morner personned decermance graduations Re ad and sign ONLY ONE of the following statements: • I certify that I have read and understand the technical standards for selection listed ab to the best of my knowledge that I meet each of these standards without accommodat that if I am unable to meet these standards I will not be admitted into the program.
-0 I certify that I have read and understand the technical standards of selection listed above and I believe to the best of my knowledge that I can meet each of these standards with certain accommodations.
+inc including all coursework, clinical experiences, and internships deemed essential to graduation.
+Re d and sign ONLY ONE of the following statements: • I certify that I have read and understand the technical standards for selection listed above, and I believe to the best of my knowledge that I meet each of these standards without accommodation.
+I understand that if I am unable to meet these standards I will not be admitted into the program.
+O I certify that I have read and understand the technical standards of selection listed above and I believe to the best of my knowledge that I can meet each of these standards with certain accommodations.
 I will contact the Student Academic and Support Services department to determine what accommodations may be available.
 I understand that if I am unable to meet these standards with or without accommodations, I will not be admitted into the program.
-Sig nature of Applicant: Date:
+Się nature of Applicant: Date: